tleblevecIMP/ICgeostats/README.md

 # ICgeostats
 Exercise material for the geostatistical course at Imperial College given for master students.
+For using this code, you need first to install the package RGeostats at http://rgeostats.free.fr/

 The course created by Olivier Dubrule reviews geostatistical technics for the oil industry.
 It also gives the fundamentals of statistics and probabilities by studying continuous and discrete random variables.